bball07/User-Guides/AI-Ethics-&-Responsible-Use-Guide.md

 ## The Role of Humans in Ethical AI

-AI should **assist**, not **replace**, human judgment — especially in decisions affecting people’s lives.
+AI should **assist**, not **replace**, human judgment, especially in decisions affecting people’s lives.
 Responsible use means keeping **humans-in-the-loop** and designing systems that:
 - Explain their reasoning clearly
 - Allow for human correction or override
 - Encourage accountability and trust

-> Ethical AI doesn’t just ask “Can we build it?” — it asks “Should we?”
+> Ethical AI doesn’t just ask “Can we build it?”, it asks “Should we?”

 ---